Mike Davis (defensive back, born 1956): Professional career

 Davis played for the National Football League's Oakland Raiders between 1978 and 1985 and the San Diego Chargers for part of 1987.
 He was a starter on the Raiders Super Bowl XV and Super Bowl XVIII winning teams.

-Drafted in the second round of the 1977 draft, Davis started playing as the Raiders' third safety.
+Drafted 35th overall in the second round of the 1977 draft, Davis started playing as the Raiders' third safety.
 Davis became the starting strong safety in 1979.

 Davis is best known for making a key interception at the end of the 1980 AFC Conference playoff game with the Cleveland Browns, in a play known as Red Right 88.
 Leading 14–12 late in the fourth quarter, after the Raiders recovered a Brian Sipe fumble deep in the Browns' territory, the Raiders turned over the ball on the 15 yard line after failing to gain a yard for a first down.
 The Browns marched down the field to the Raiders' 13 yard line where the team faced a second and nine.
 Sipe talked over the next play with head coach Sam Rutigliano who called play "Red Slot Right, Halfback Stay, 88."
 Rutigliano advised Sipe to throw the ball away if a receiver was not wide open.
 Rutigliano said:We'll throw the ball on second down.
 I'm worried about the field goal.
 I was worried because of all the events I had witnessed up to that point.Upon the snap of the bill, Davis read a pass play and slipped initially.
 Davis recovered his footing and found his coverage assignment, Ozzie Newsome, whom teammate Burgess Owen had been covering.
 Newsome said that Owens forced him to run deeper into the end zone than intended, allowing Davis to cut in front of him and intercept Brian Sipe's pass.

 Davis missed most of the 1981 season when the Vikings' Sammy White roll-blocked him, tearing an ankle ligament and breaking his leg.

 Davis' superb play was often overlooked by fans and reporters because he rarely made interceptions (partly because the Raiders didn't often need him to help their star cornerbacks, partly because he wasn't a good pass-catcher and dropped a number of potential picks during his career) and because advanced statistics that would have shown what a truly great safety he was did not exist when he played.
 Davis said the Raiders defensive philosophy didn't lend itself to strong safeties intercepting a lot of passes but claimed he was a Pro Bowl caliber player.

 Davis alleged that his union activities led to the Raiders releasing him in 1985.
 Davis was the Raiders union representative beginning in his second season.
 Head Coach Tom Flores denied that was the case, saying the Raiders never cared about a player's union activities.

 He finished his career with the San Diego Chargers in 1987.